mrapp-ke/MLRL-Boomer/README.md

 *Michael Rapp, Eneldo Loza Mencía, Johannes Fürnkranz and Eyke Hüllermeier.
 Gradient-based Label Binning in Multi-label Classification.
 In: Proceedings of the European Conference on Machine Learning and Knowledge Discovery in Databases (ECML-PKDD), 2021, Springer.*

 If you use the algorithm in a scientific publication, we would appreciate citations to the mentioned paper.
+An overview of publications that are concerned with the BOOMER algorithm can be found [here](https://mlrl-boomer.readthedocs.io/en/latest/references/index.html).

 ## Features